Linden Hill School: Campus

 Linden Hill School's 15-acre campus was located about four miles south of Northfield town center.
-In addition to many purpose-built classrooms, the school building houses classrooms, an indoor basketball court with a climbing wall, a game room, a first aid room and, of course, a large kitchen and cafeteria.
+In addition to many purpose-built classrooms, the school building housed classrooms, an indoor basketball court with a climbing wall, a game room, a first aid room and, of course, a large kitchen and cafeteria.
 There were five buildings on campus, including three dorms.
 The dormitories had 50 single-occupancy rooms and spacious common rooms with kitchenettes.

 Sexual abuse

-Michael Holland

 In 2003, Michael P. Holland, the longtime headmaster of Linden Hill, stepped down after multiple allegations of sexual abuse.
 As of 2021, he has been accused of sexual abuse at both Linden Hill and Gow School in South Wales, New York.

-In the 1990s, while a teacher and headmaster at Gow School, Holland allegedly sexually assaulted and raped 14-year-old Tarek L. Adam, who lived in the dormitory he oversaw.
-This abuse may have gone on for more than four years (1992—1996+).
-Holland denied this claim.

 The Commonwealth of Massachusetts Office of Child Care Services (OCCS) cited Linden Hill School for unlicensed rooms that students were staying in, in the headmaster’s quarters in 1999.
 Holland had come to Linden Hill in 1998.

 While on a school trip to a conference in New York City in March 2003, Holland inappropriately touched a 15-year-old student in a hotel room.
 Another student on the trip called Linden Hill to report the misconduct.
-Holland was charged with forcible touching in the third degree, endangering the welfare of a child, and sexual abuse in the third degree.He was placed on leave.
+Holland was charged with forcible touching in the third degree, endangering the welfare of a child, and sexual abuse in the third degree.
+He was placed on leave.

 In 2003, an unnamed Linden Hill student also accused Holland of inappropriate touching while on campus.
 Either this student or another accused Holland of assault after the student stayed over in the headmaster's quarters, as students often did if they were sick or stressed.
 Shortly after, in early 2004, one of Holland's students at Gow, reached out to the school "to state that he had been involved in an inappropriate relationship with Holland many years prior."
 While he was convicted in New York, Massachusetts acquitted Holland in 2005 of felony charges on grounds of failure to provide incriminating evidence.

-In 2006, Linden Hill filed a lawsuit against former headmaster Michael Holland, stating in the complaint, “As a direct and proximate of Holland’s breaches Linden Hill School has incurred substantial damages” in an attempt to recover lost revenue and costs resulting mainly from Holland’s sexual abuse publicity which resulted in a drastic drop in enrollment.
+In 2006, Linden Hill filed a lawsuit against former headmaster Holland, stating in the complaint, “As a direct and proximate of Holland’s breaches Linden Hill School has incurred substantial damages” in an attempt to recover lost revenue and costs resulting mainly from Holland’s sexual abuse publicity which resulted in a drastic drop in enrollment.